-There are several reasons you may be required to self-isolate to slow the transmission of COVID-19.
-Here's how and when to self-isolate when it comes to coronavirus in the Cayman Islands as of 17 March:
+There are several reasons you may be required to isolate to slow the transmission of COVID-19.
+Here's how and when to self-isolate when it comes to coronavirus in the Cayman Islands:

 Staying at home if you suspect you have COVID-19 helps to protect your friends, colleagues and the wider community (especially vulnerable people).
-It will also help to control the spread of the virus.
+It will also help to control the spread of the virus responsible for COVID-19.

 We realise that staying at home may be difficult or frustrating, but there are things that you can do to help make it easier.
 These include:

-- plan ahead and think about what you will need to be able to stay at home for the full 14 days
+- plan ahead and think about what you will need to be able to stay at home for up to 10-15 days

 - talk to your employer, friends and family to ask for their help to access the things you will need